 Advantage's derivative assets and liabilities are subject to price risk as their fair values are based on assumptions regarding forward commodity prices.
 The Corporation enters into non-financial derivatives to manage commodity price risk exposure relative to actual commodity production and does not utilize derivative instruments for speculative purposes.
 Changes in the price assumptions can have a significant effect on the fair value of the derivative assets and liabilities and thereby impact earnings.
-It is estimated that a 10% change in the forward AECO natural gas price used to calculate the fair value of the fixed price swap and sold call option natural gas derivatives at December 31, 2016 would result in a \$14.6 million change in net income (loss) for the year ended December 31, 2016.
-It is estimated that a 10% change in the forward basis differential between Henry Hub and AECO natural gas prices would result in a \$1.5 million change in net income (loss) for the year ended December 31, 2016.
+It is estimated that a 10% change in the forward AECO natural gas price used to calculate the fair value of the fixed price swap and sold call option natural gas derivatives at December 31, 2017 would result in a \$4.7 million change in net income (loss) for the year ended December 31, 2017.
+It is estimated that a 10% change in the forward basis differential between Henry Hub and AECO natural gas prices would result in a \$2.1 million change in net income (loss) for the year ended December 31, 2017.
+It is estimated that a 10% change in the forward Dawn natural gas price used to calculate the fair value of the fixed price swap natural gas derivatives at December 31, 2017 would result in a \$3.3 million change in net income (loss) for the year ended December 31, 2017.

-As at December 31, 2016, the Corporation had the following derivative contracts in place:
+The Corporation's derivative contracts are classified as Level 2 within the fair value hierarchy.
+As at December 31, 2017, the Corporation had the following derivative contracts in place: